verilator/verilator/docs/guide/exe_verilator.rst

    :vlopt:`--pins-sc-biguint` combination, it results in sc_uint being used between 2 and 64 and sc_biguint being used between 65 and 512.

+.. option:: --pins-sc-uint-bool

+   Specifies SystemC inputs/outputs one bit wide should use sc_uint<1>.

 .. option:: --pins-sc-biguint

    Specifies SystemC inputs/outputs greater than 65 bits wide should use